hashicorp/terraform-provider-aws/website/docs/r/iam_role_policy_attachments_exclusive.html.markdown

 To automatically remove any configured managed IAM policies, set the `policy_arns` argument to an empty list.

 ~> This will not **prevent** managed IAM policies from being assigned to a role via Terraform (or any other interface).
-This resource enables bringing managed IAM policies assignments into a configured state, however, this reconciliation happens only when `apply` is proactively run.
+This resource enables bringing managed IAM policy assignments into a configured state, however, this reconciliation happens only when `apply` is proactively run.

 ```terraform
 resource "aws_iam_role_policy_attachments_exclusive" "example" {